rabindrakharel/pmo/README.md

   The system is 100% universal - adding a new entity only requires:
   1. Creating config entry in entityConfig.ts
+  2. Registering API in APIFactory (apps/web/src/lib/api.ts) ✨
-  2. Adding routes in App.tsx
+  3. Adding routes in App.tsx
-  3. Creating API endpoints following the pattern
+  4. Creating API endpoints following the pattern
-  4. Defining database table + populating d_entity_id_map for relationships
+  5. Defining database table + populating d_entity_id_map for relationships